JJNod88/PP1_html_css/README.md

 ## All things Bugs and Fixes
-Theres a single circle in one of my div elements as part of my 'li'.
+Bug: Theres a single circle in one of my div elements as part of my 'li'.
 I have text-decoration:none but still shows.
 It shows on Dev Tools but theres nothing in my html pointing to what it is.

 Fix: had line-style-type: non in the 'li' not 'ul.

-Font not working properly.
+Bug: Font not working properly.

 Fix: Capitalise first letter of font with brackets.

-Cant get my button to move in 'upcoming ganes'.
+Bug: Cant get my button to move in 'upcoming ganes'.
 I can style but not move it.

+Fix: none

+Bug: Not sure how to have the active only highlight current page.
+It highlights home regardless

 ## Deployment